Skip to main content

 About Penn State Altoona

 Penn State Altoona is a full-service, residential campus located less than forty-five miles from the University Park campus.
-The college enrolls nearly 2,500 students and offers twenty-one baccalaureate degree programs, five associate degree programs, and the first two years of coursework for more than 275 Penn State majors that can be completed at other Penn State campuses.
+The college enrolls nearly 2,500 students and offers twenty-one baccalaureate degree programs, seven associate degree programs, and the first two years of coursework for more than 275 Penn State majors that can be completed at other Penn State campuses.

-An NCAA Division III member with primary conference membership in the Allegheny Mountain Collegiate Conference (AMCC) and secondary conference membership in the Eastern College Athletic Conference (ECAC), Penn State Altoona offers fifteen varsity sports for men and women.
+An NCAA Division III member with primary conference membership in the Allegheny Mountain Collegiate Conference (AMCC) and secondary conference membership in the Eastern College Athletic Conference (ECAC), Penn State Altoona offers numerous varsity sports for men and women.

 Baccalaureate and Associate Degree Program